 Haida, Blackfoot and other indigenous North American mythologies tell stories of Bear Woman.
 She might be a spirit who protects nature.
 She might be a shape-shifter with a Bear's skin; or she might be a human woman with a Bear lover.

-The intelligence of Bears, their massive size and strength, and their custom of hibernation, their appearance like silent shadows in the woods, going into the ground to re-emerge in spring, created the mythology of the Bear.
-For early humans the Bear was King of the Gods.
+The intelligence of Bears, their massive size and strength, and their custom of hibernation, their appearance like silent shadows in the woods, going into the ground to re-emerge in spring, helps create the mythology of the Bear.
+Female bears tend to hibernate more than males as they give birth.

-People had to respect the great Bear.
-They couldn't out-run it.
-They couldn't play dead.
-They couldn't climb a tree, because even the bulkiest brown bear has surprising strength and speed and can also climb trees.
+People have to respect the great Bear.
+They can't out-run it.
+They can't play dead.
+They can't climb a tree, because even the bulkiest brown bear has surprising strength and speed and can also climb trees.
 And if they hurt the Bear, it would never forget.

-As time went on, people got better weapons.
-Respect and beliefs were last generation's mythology.
-Like many Gods the Bear toppled from the pedestal, and the people put it in chains and made it dance.
+As time goes on, people develop better weapons.
+Respect and beliefs are last generation's mythology.
+Like many Gods the Bear topples from the pedestal, and people put it in chains and make it dance.

-At least until the 20th century, Bears were used as ritual sacrifice to embody the spiritual power of the Creation or Fertility God.
-The sacrifice was eaten at a ritual banquet, so people could consume the flesh of the god and thereby grow stronger.
+At least until the 20th century, bears are used as ritual sacrifice to embody the spiritual power of the Creation or Fertility God.
+The sacrifice is eaten at a ritual banquet, so people can consume the flesh of the god and thereby grow stronger.

 The mystic and spiritual qualities of the Bear flow throughout the ages.
 Bears seem to vanish into nothing, like spirits.
 Bear creates its vast environment as it pleases.
-It can be a destructive energy, an element of chaos tearing down trees who happen to grow in the wrong place, or ripping apart stumps to get the ant eggs.
+It can be a destructive energy, an element of chaos ripping apart stumps to get the ant eggs.

 As totem or animal spirit guide the Bear embodies ferocity, passion, depth of emotion, inner strength, victory, dominance, mystery, fertility, intelligence, power and wisdom.
-This animal spirit comes from a deep and primal place.
+Bear spirituality comes from a deep and primal place.